 What’s it about?

-Between 2009-15, 206 patients from 48 centres were randomly allocated within 72 hours of diagnosis to receive either a single dose of IVIg (at 0.8g/kg, 102 patients) or no treatment and observation (104 patients).
+Between 2009-15, 206 patients from 48 centres were randomly allocated within 72 hours of diagnosis to receive either a single dose of IVIg (at 0.8g/kg, 102 patients) OR no treatment and observation (104 patients).
 The primary outcome was the development of chronic ITP.
 Secondary outcomes were the rate of recovery, safety, and efficacy of treatment choices.

 The initial study design used a platelet count ≤ 150 × 109/L for chronic ITP; the study was modified to reflect current consensus since 2009 guidelines of ≤ 100 × 109/L platelets where possible.

-Regarding adverse events, bleeding (grade 4-5, mostly epistaxis or menorrhagia within the first month), occurred in 9% of the observation group compared to 1% in the IVIg group.
+Regarding adverse events, bleeding (grade 4-5, mostly epistaxis or menorrhagia within the first month) occurred in 9% of the observation group compared to 1% in the IVIg group.
 One patient from the observation group suffered from a spontaneous intracranial haemorrhage but made a good recovery with treatment.
 The number needed to treat based on this data was 13: treat 13 children with IVIG to prevent one severe bleeding event.

 Why does it matter?

-One of the considerations is the expense IVIg and limitations of access.
-You can find Australian guidelines for administration via the National Blood Authority.
 Genetic testing may help identify which children are likely to recover and which children are at risk of serious bleeds, but this is even more expensive than IVIg and not routinely available.

 Clinically Relevant Bottom Line:

-Acute ITP in children may present to ED with signs of bleeding, but many others are incidentally identified on blood tests after presenting with typical viral symptoms and fevers.
-Given the cost and restricted availability of IVIg and the low risk of a life-threatening bleed (< 1%), many patients can be safely managed with observation, advice about safety precautions and carer education.
+Given the cost, limited availability of IVIg and the low risk of a life-threatening bleed (< 1%), many patients can be safely managed with observation, advice about safety precautions and carer education.

 Reviewed by: Tina Abi Abdallah